Does a denied claim affect my auto insurance rate? (2025)

 - The severity of injuries and property damage

-- If those injuries or damage is directly related to the accident
+- If those injuries or damage are directly related to the accident

-In Illinois, for example, you have two years from the date of the accident to settle bodily injury claims and five years to settle property damage claims.
+In Illinois, for example, the statute of limitations states that you have two years from the date of the accident to settle bodily injury claims and five years to settle property damage claims.
+Take a look at the statute of limitations by state below.

 Additionally, when dealing with insurance claims, there are several reasons why a claim might be denied.
 For example, you might receive a notice of denial of medical coverage if the expenses are not covered under your policy.
-A rejected personal injury claim can occur due to insufficient documentation or exclusions in your policy.
+A rejected personal injury protection claim can occur due to insufficient documentation or exclusions in your policy, or a diminished value claim may be rejected if there is a dispute over the value.

-Similarly, State Farm denied your auto insurance claim might happen if there are policy violations or errors in the claim submission.
-Understanding the specific issues with your State Farm insurance claims is crucial for resolving the problem.
+Similarly, a company may deny your auto insurance claim might happen if there are policy violations or errors in the claim submission.
+Understanding the specific issues with your insurance claims is crucial for resolving the problem.

 Different types of claims may also face unique challenges.
 For instance, a comprehensive claim might be denied if the damage is not covered by your policy.
 Additionally, if you have Progressive insurance coverage for a car that caught on fire, the coverage might be limited based on the specifics of the fire and your policy details.